The DOM: The Document Object Model

 • Modifying style.
 You type some stuff into a Google Doc, and moments later, the phrase "all changes saved" appears at the top of the window, then fades to gray and disappears over the course of several seconds.
 JQ not only inserts the text, but sets its color and animates its changing color and opacity.

 It does a few other things as well, including Ajax.
-Ajax is the technique where a browser makes asynchronous requests of a back-end service, often a database.
-For example, those Facebook updates (which come from to a database on Facebook's servers), sending mail from Gmail, and sending the document changes in Google Docs are all done via Ajax.
+For example, those Facebook updates, sending mail from Gmail, and sending the document changes in Google Docs are all done via Ajax.

 jQuery has a small footprint, which means it doesn't take a long time to download to your browser and doesn't take up too much memory once it is loaded.
 It's well-supported and extremely popular.
 Google, Facebook, and many other tech companies use and support it.